sguox002/leetcode/review/easy.md

     }
 ```

-205. Isomorphic Strings
+###205.
+Isomorphic Strings
-we just map both to abc order
+we just map both to abc order.
+This is a useful trick to have a common mapping
 ```cpp
     bool isIsomorphic(string s, string t) {
         char c='a';